brookeweil/WordNerd/README.md

 ###How it's Built
 This project was built in Node.js using AWS's and Slack's SDKs.
 We also used a Zeit Now server to host this code.
 DynamoDB is the datastore for words, definitions, and counts.

+To check for common names and abbreviations, I used a hardcoded array of each that I made from lists on the internet.
+To check for valid English words, I used the node package `check-word`.

 ![WordNerd pro pic](nerd.jpeg)